Written by Dr Sara Tookey

 Your traits don't cause significant distress or impairment in your daily life

-You view your neurodivergent traits as an integral part of your personality
+You view your neurodivergent traits positively, as an integral part of your personality

 For ADHD specifically, you might not need a diagnosis if your symptoms are mild and don't significantly impact your daily functioning.
 For autism, if you're comfortable with your social interaction style and sensory experiences, and they don't cause distress, you might choose to self-identify without seeking a formal diagnosis.